MansiJogi/ExpenseTracker/README.md

 # ExpenseTracker
-`Expense Tracker` is a web application helps users to track their monthly expenses and Manages Own Expenses.
+The web application “Expense Tracker” is developed to manage the daily expenses in a more efficient and manageable way.
+By using this application we can reduce the manual calculations of the daily expenses.